AID Systems Guide โ Omnipod 5

 - A Dexcom G6 or G7 compatible phone if using a Dexcom sensor

-- If using FreeStyle Libre 2 Plus, no phone is needed for operation, but there are no followers
+- If using FreeStyle Libre 2 Plus, no phone is needed for operation (though there are no followers with this configuration)

-- The Omnipod Pod (algorithm inside the pod), with no tubing
+- The Omnipod Pod โ the algorithm lives inside the Pod itself, with no tubing

-- Basal insulin increases when glucose is rising and is reduced or stopped when it is dropping, with updates every five minutes.
+- Basal insulin increases when glucose is rising and is reduced or stopped when glucose is dropping, with updates every five minutes

 Starting settings

 SmartAdjust needs one basal rate and a 24-hour total basal amount to start.
-The first Pod works at roughly half potential; from the second Pod onwards, the algorithm runs at full strength.
+The first Pod runs at roughly half capacity; from the second Pod onwards, the algorithm runs at full strength.

 Starting an AID system can be broken down into two phases:

-You can download the How to Survive and Thrive — Omnipod 5.
+Download the How to Survive and Thrive Guide โ Omnipod 5 summary.
 A more comprehensive onboarding workbook is also available: Omnipod 5 Workbook.

 - Three balanced meals